FabioDeveloper92/FabioDeveloper92/README.md

 I started programming at the age of 11 with vb.net and from there I never stopped, I love to learn and deepen every single aspect of every language/framework I use.

-Currently I started writing some simple content on twitter and i started studying web 3.0
+Currently I started writing some simple content on twitter and I studying web 3.0

+My other passions are:
+- Book
+- Swimming
+- Explore the nature